 Simulated Workplace Requirements

-This program participates in the Simulated Workplace environment.
-For details and requirements, click here
+This program participates in the West Virginia Department of Education Simulated Workplace environment.
+Simulated Workplace Information and Requirements

 Students will be provided with any technology instruction, devices and software required.